 A Phillips (+) screwdriver, number 2 or number 3, depending on the size of your mounting screws

-If you are installing more than one router in a rack or cabinet, install the first router at the bottom of the rack.
+If you are installing more than one router in a rack or cabinet, plan to install the first router at the bottom of the rack.

 To install the router using a mechanical lift (see Figure 1):

-- Ensure that the rack or cabinet is placed in its permanent location and is secured to the building.
-Ensure that the installation site allows adequate clearance for both airflow and maintenance.
-For details, see PTX10000 Clearance Requirements for Airflow and Hardware Maintenance.
+- Be sure the rack or cabinet is placed in its permanent location and is secured to the building.
+Check that the installation site allows adequate clearance for both airflow and maintenance.
+For details, see PTX10016 Clearance Requirements for Airflow and Hardware Maintenance.

 - Load the router onto the lift, making sure it rests securely on the lift platform.

 - Using the lift, align the router in front of the rack, centering it in front of the base brackets.

 - Lift the chassis approximately 0.75 in.
 (1.9 cm) above the surface of the base brackets.
 Align the chassis as close as possible to the base brackets.

-- Carefully slide the chassis onto the adjustable base and rear mounting brackets until the chassis flanges contact the rack rails.
-The base and rear brackets ensure that the holes in the chassis flanges align with the holes in the rack rails.
+- Carefully slide the chassis onto the adjustable base and rear brackets until the chassis flanges contact the rack rails.
+The base and rear brackets ensure that the holes in the chassis flanges line up with the holes in the rack rails.
 See Figure 2.

 - Move the lift away from the rack.

-- Attach the chassis to the rack by installing a mounting screw through the open flange holes and rack, starting from the bottom.
+- Attach the chassis to the rack by installing a mounting screw through each open flange hole and rack hole, starting from the bottom.